DavidOnGitHub/property-validation/README.md

-# valuation
+# property-validation

-Chainable valuation for any JS application such as Angular, React and Node applications.
+Chainable validation of object properties for any JS application such as Angular, React and Node applications.
 Designed to be used as ES6 class.
 Works with redux-form out of the box.

 ## Features